Derek Lee (politician)

 Derek Vincent Lee (born October 2, 1948) is a former Canadian politician.
-From 1988 to 2011, he was the Liberal member of Parliament for the riding of Scarborough—Rouge River.
+He served as the member of Parliament (MP) for the Ontario riding of Scarborough—Rouge River from 1988 to 2011 as part of the Liberal Party of Canada caucus.

 Background

-Lee was born in Cape Breton, Nova Scotia.
-His father was an RCMP officer.
-He attended Neil McNeil High School and graduated in 1966.
-Before entering politics, he was a political assistant to member of Parliament (MP) Paul Cosgrove in 1982 and also Ontario Housing Minister Alvin Curling in 1985.
+Born in Halifax, Nova Scotia, Lee moved to Toronto at age 10 with his family when his father, a Royal Canadian Mounted Police officer, was transferred there.
+After graduating from Neil McNeil High School in 1966, he briefly attended a seminary school in the United States before entering the University of Toronto, from which he received a bachelor of arts degree in political science.
+He subsequently graduated with a law degree from the Queen's University Faculty of Law.

 He is married to Ingrid Lee and has two children.

 Politics

+He was approached to join the Liberal Party of Canada in 1979, and worked in the York—Scarborough riding executive as assistant to MP Paul Cosgrove.
+When Cosgrove decided not to run for re-election in 1984, Lee contested the nomination bid for that riding's Liberal candidacy, but lost to June Rowlands.
+He also served as political assistant to Ontario housing minister Alvin Curling in 1985.

-In 1984, he lost a nomination bid for Liberal candidacy in the old riding of York—Scarborough.
-In 1988, he was first elected to the House of Commons in Scarborough—Rouge River and was re-elected in every election until he retired in 2011.
-In the run-up to the 1993 Federal election, he was in danger of losing a nomination battle to challenger Gobinder Randhawa.
+Lee ran as the Liberal candidate for the newly established riding of Scarborough—Rouge River in the 1988 federal election, defeating New Democratic Party candidate Raymond Cho and others to become the riding's MP.
+In the run-up to the 1993 federal election, he was in danger of losing a nomination battle to challenger Gobinder Randhawa.
 However, Liberal leader Jean Chrétien intervened and designated Lee as the candidate.
-From 1999 to 2001 he was the parliamentary secretary to the leader of the government in the House of Commons.
+He was re-elected that year, and in every subsequent election until he retired in 2011.

 During his tenure as MP, he supported judicial reform.
 In 1993, he tabled a private member's bill that would have given rape victims the right to have blood samples taken from an offender.
+From 1999 to 2001 he was the parliamentary secretary to the leader of the government in the House of Commons.
+In opposition he served as critic for the Treasury Board and assistant critic for the Solicitor General in the 34th Parliament, assistant critic for public safety and emergency preparedness from 2006 to 2007, and critic for national revenue from 2009 to 2010.

 On March 24, 2011, Lee announced he was retiring from politics.
 He said it was "time to press the refresh button" for the riding that he has represented for 23 years.

 Books

-Lee has written two books which discuss the regulations of the House of Commons:
+Lee has written three books which discuss the regulations of the House of Commons: